PeggyZhu/prediction-writeup/Rmarkdown_sample.md

 ```

 ![plot of chunk check range](figure/check range.png)
--8. start training with preprocessing
+- 8. start training with preprocessing.
+Using the model as KNN and cross validation for training control.

 ```r
 {